 3. Get Tested for Underlying Food Sensitivities

-Are you eating as many digestive superfoods as possible and still experiencing symptoms?
+Are you eating as many digestive system superfoods as possible and still experiencing symptoms?
 Is the food sensitivity elimination technique leaving you frustrated?
 It may be time to undergo allergy and sensitivity testing in order to determine the root cause of your pain.

 In addition to avoiding antibiotics and inflammatory foods, a key part of healing your gut is focusing on positive actions to help fortify your overall health and wellness.
 Exercise is a must for almost everyone, even someone living a pain-free life.
 Multiple studies reveal that consistent exercise can improve the health of your gut microbiome.
 For example, researchers at the University of Illinois found a correlation between a six week exercise program and a more robust gut microbiome.